 If you are not eligible for a student loan, a student line of credit from a bank may be a last resort.
 These types of loans are less flexible and should be considered as your last and final option.

-Aboriginal Skills and Employment Training Strategy (ASETS)
+Indigenous Skills and Employment Training Strategy (ISETS)

 The Government of Canada provides income support to eligible apprentices during periods of technical training through the Employment Insurance system.
 Apprentices should consult directly with Service Canada.